MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

-#### Putting it all together
+### Putting It All Together

-At the bottom of your script, call `socket.Connect()`.
+At the bottom of the script, call `socket.Connect()`.
 When the connection is established, the `OpenCallback` function executes to subscribe to WebSockets and send Misty a `DriveTime` command.
-Data recieved through these WebSockets is passed to the `_centerTimeOfFlight` and `_locomotionCommand` callback functions.
+Data received through these WebSockets is passed to the `_centerTimeOfFlight` and `_locomotionCommand` callback functions.

 ```html
 <body>